Causal inference with dyadic data in randomized experiments: Introduction

 The previous proposals for handling interference in social networks have mainly focused on the analysis of unit-level data.
-However, dyadic data that capture interactions and relationships between pairs of units are becoming increasingly popular due to the proliferation of social media, which offer new opportunities for causal inference with interference.
-For example, some traditional unit-level outcomes, such as the number of received messages of a user, can be disaggregated into dyadic data recording the number of messages sent within each pair of users.
-The use of dyad-level information provides researchers with valuable insight into the complex interactions and intricate dynamics of units, thus improving the accuracy of policy decisions.
-Beyond social networks, the analysis of dyadic data is also appealing in various scientific fields, including cross-border equity flows \citep{portes2005determinants}, international trade relations \citep{carlson2024}, hunter-gatherer behaviours \citep{apicella2012social}, and network analysis in public health \citep{luke2007network}.
+In many social-network applications, however, the outcomes capturing interactions and relationships between pairs of units are naturally defined at the {dyadic} level, offering new opportunities for causal inference with interference.
+For example, the total number of messages received by a user can be disaggregated into the message counts exchanged between that user and each of their contacts.
+Dyad-level information preserves pair-specific variation and reveals complex interactions among units, thereby supporting more accurate policy decisions.
+Beyond social networks, the analysis of dyadic data is also appealing in various scientific fields, including cross-border equity flows \citep{portes2005determinants}, international trade relations \citep{carlson2024}, behavioural ecology \citep{apicella2012social}, and public health \citep{luke2007network}.